nginxinc/kubernetes-ingress/docs/content/app-protect/configuration.md

 docs: "DOCS-578"
 ---

-> Check out the complete NGINX Ingress Controller with App Protect example resources on GitHub for [VirtualServer resources](https://github.com/nginxinc/kubernetes-ingress/tree/main/examples/custom-resources/waf) and for [Ingress resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/appprotect).
+> Check out the complete NGINX Ingress Controller with App Protect example resources on GitHub for [VirtualServer resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/custom-resources/waf) and for [Ingress resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/appprotect).

 ## Global Configuration

 The NGINX Ingress Controller has a set of global configuration parameters that align with those available in the NGINX App Protect module.
 See [ConfigMap keys](/nginx-ingress-controller/configuration/global-configuration/configmap-resource/#modules) for the complete list.
 The App Protect parameters use the `app-protect*` prefix.

-> Check out the complete [NGINX Ingress Controller with App Protect example resources on GitHub](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/appprotect).

 ## Enabling App Protect